bertolinimarco/bertolinimarco/README.md

 🧙🏻‍♂️ Personality
 - I like (and want) to be very organized.
 - I'm an INTJ.
 Although the Meyers-Briggs indicator seems to be considered ["not really reliable."](https://www.bbc.com/news/blogs-echochambers-28315137)
 - I can play (and have played with several bands throughout northern Italy) guitar, bass and drums, self-taught.
-Currenlty I'm into irish bouzouki.
+Currenlty I'm on the irish bouzouki.
 - Since 1999 my passion for the geeky/nerdy world has never left me: over the years I have transmitted to many people this passion and in 2014 I co-founded with some friends in Valle Camonica (Italy, BS) the first gaming and cultural association dedicated to the popularization of smart games called "Camunia Ludica.".
 - I spend my free time between technology, literature, art, gaming, hiking and traveling.